Geoportail-Luxembourg/LuxMob/README.md

     $ make

-To build the PhoneGap Android app run this command:
+To build the PhoneGap Android app run this command.
+A password for the keystore may be asked:

     $ make android